Pacific Air Lines Flight 773: Murder-suicide

 At 6:48:15, with the aircraft about ten minutes out of Stockton, the Oakland Air Route Traffic Control Center (ARTCC) received a high-pitched, garbled radio message from Flight 773, and the aircraft soon disappeared from the center's radar displays.

 With Flight 773 minutes from landing, Gonzales, seated directly behind the cockpit, burst into the cockpit and shot both pilots twice.
 Gonzales's first bullet hit a tiny section of the frame tubing from Captain Clark's seat.
 His second bullet killed Clark instantly.
 He then shot First Officer Andress, critically wounding him.
 Flying at its assigned altitude of 5000 ft, Flight 773 went into a steep dive of 2100 ft per minute at an airspeed of nearly 400 mph.
 The wounded Andress made a last frantic transmission as he tried to pull the plane out of the dive.
 The flight data recorder showed a sharp climb back to 3200 ft.
-Gonzales most likely shot him again, fatally, before shooting himself, causing the plane to go into a final dive.
+Gonzales most likely shot Andress again, fatally, before shooting himself, causing the plane to go into a final dive.

 After attempting unsuccessfully to contact Flight 773, Oakland ARTCC asked another aircraft in the immediate vicinity, United Air Lines Flight 593, if they had the plane in sight.
 Flight 593's flight crew responded that they did not see Flight 773, but a minute later they reported: "There's a black, uh, cloud of smoke coming up through the undercast at, uh, three-thirty, four o'clock position right now.
 Looks like (an) oil or gasoline fire."
 Oakland ARTCC realized that the smoke spotted by the United air crew was likely caused by the crash of Pacific Air Lines Flight 773.

 Flight 773 crashed into a rural hillside in southern Contra Costa County, roughly 5 mi east of what is now the city of San Ramon.
 The plane erupted in flames on impact and dug a crater into the ground.
-Flight 773's last radio message, from First Officer Andress, was deciphered through laboratory analysis: "I've been shot!
+Flight 773's last radio message, from First Officer Andress, was deciphered through laboratory analysis: "Skipper's shot!
 We've been shot!
-Oh, my God, help!"
+I was trying to help!".

 The official accident report stated that witnesses along the flight path and near the impact area described "extreme and abrupt changes in altitude of Flight 773 with erratic powerplant sounds" before the plane hit a sloping hillside at a relative angle of 90°.